The Fleurier Quality Foundation, founded on 5 June 2001, has the following objectives:

 1) a basic annual fee of CH 10,000.- (ten thousand francs), independently of the quantity of pieces or models controlled, for a twelve-month period during which he presents watches for certification;

-2) a fee of CHF 45.- (forty-five francs) per certified watch, even if the certification is based on random sampling;
+2) a fee of CHF 120.- (one hundred twenty francs) per certified watch, even if the certification is based on random sampling;

 3) the costs of additional analysis (Art.
 11).